 Another triptan medication, zolmitriptan (Zomig), can be taken in nasal spray or tablet form for relief of cluster headache.
 This medication may be an option if you can't tolerate other forms of fast-acting treatments.

 - Octreotide.
-Octreotide (Sandostatin), an injectable synthetic version of the brain hormone somatostatin, is an effective treatment for cluster headache.
+Octreotide (Sandostatin), an injectable synthetic version of the brain hormone somatostatin, is an effective treatment for cluster headache for some people.

 - Local anesthetics.
 The numbing effect of local anesthetics, such as lidocaine (Xylocaine), may be effective against cluster headache pain in some people when given through the nose (intranasal).

-Dihydroergotamine.
-The intravenous form of dihydroergotamine (D.H.E.
+- Dihydroergotamine.
+The injectable form of dihydroergotamine (D.H.E.
 45) may be an effective pain reliever for some people with cluster headache.
-This medication is also available in an inhaled (intranasal) form called Migranal, but this form hasn't been proved to be effective.
+This medication is also available in an inhaled (intranasal) form called Migranal, but this form hasn't been proved to be effective for cluster headache.

 Preventive therapy starts at the onset of the cluster episode with the goal of suppressing attacks.